The information below is an archive of submissions received through May 31, 2024. All new submissions received as of June 1, 2024 are located here.

-Search the database below for class notes, births, memoriams and marriages reported by your classmates.
-All online information is posted for one year from the date the information is received.
-If no selections are made to narrow the class year or information type, all information from the last year will be shown alphabetically by last name of alumni.
+Learn the latest news about your former classmates!
+Search the database below for class notes, births, memoriams and marriages reported by fellow alumni.
+If no filters are selected, all submissions are shown alphabetically by last name of alumni.

 Browse Class Notes: